atonizzo/sharpemu/docs/manual.md

 # Build

+Currently the calculator that build are:

+* PC-1245 (fully functional)
+* PC-1251 (fully functional)
+* PC-1255 (Fully functional)
+* PC-1262 (Displays prompt but no keyboard)

 ```> make pc1245```

 or

 ```> make pc1251```

-will create an executable of the only supported calculators.
+will create an executable of supported calculators.

 #Breakpoint File
 The user can define a file named `events.dbg` where breakpoints can be set so that execution is stopped when the breakpoint is hit.
 The syntax for this file is the following: